Psalm 1 – The Way of the Righteous and the Way of the Ungodly

 iii.
 “Man must have some delight, some supreme pleasure.
 His heart was never meant to be a vacuum.
 If not filled with the best things, it will be filled with the unworthy and disappointing.”
 (Spurgeon)

 iv.
-If a person delights in something, you don’t have to beg them to do it or to like it.
-They will do it all by themselves.
+If a person delights in something, you don’t have to beg him to do it or to like it.
+He will do it all by himself.
 You can measure your delight for the word of God by how much you hunger for it.

 ii.
 “Meditation chews the cud, and gets the sweetness and nutritive virtue of the Word into the heart and life: this is the way the godly bring forth much fruit.”
 (Ashwood, cited by Spurgeon)